 The English teaching market in South Korea is one of the largest in the world.

-There are round-the-year job opportunities, but first, you have to take the interview in advance.
+There are round-the-year job opportunities, but you must take the interview in advance.
 Employers conduct online through Skype or other online meeting platforms.

-It would help if you ideally research the place you’re going to work.
+It would help if you ideally research where you’re going to work.

-Connect with people who are there for similar positions and at the exact location.
+Connect with people there for similar positions and at the exact location.
 Many online communities can help you talk to them.

 Job recruiters and resources for teachers

-There are two ways to apply.
-Either directly on the official websites or find a consultant or recruiter who can help you in everything (from C.V. modification to preparing the proper documents for submission).
+There are two ways to apply: directly on the official websites or through a consultant or recruiter who can help you with everything (from modifying your CV to preparing the proper documents for submission).

-You can find tons of websites, job boards, craigslist, and agencies seeking to recruit new teachers.
+You can find many websites, job boards, craigslist, and agencies seeking to recruit new teachers.

-Some popular ones are Korvia, Gone2Korea, CIEE, Teach Away, Footprints, Greenheart Travel, Reach to Teach, Korean Horizons, Teach ESL, Hands Korea, Work N Play, English Work, Education Adventure, and much more.
+Some popular ones are Korvia, Gone2Korea, CIEE, Teach Away, Footprints, Greenheart Travel, Reach to Teach, Korean Horizons, Teach ESL, Hands Korea, Work N Play, English Work, Education Adventure, and many more.

 There are many job boards, too, like Dave’s ESL Cafe.

-Are you’re hunting for teaching material, expatriate communities, and other resources.
-Then, you can check out sites like Waygook, Genkienglish.net, mes-english.com, get epic, Pinterest, ESL games world, etc.
+Are you hunting for teaching material, expatriate communities, and other resources?
+Then, you can check out sites like Waygook, Genkienglish.net, mes-english.com, Get Epic, Pinterest, ESL Games World, etc.

 You can also check several Facebook groups to find jobs and help you with all relevant information for foreigners.